Derived Hecke algebra and cohomology of arithmetic groups: The trivial representation

 We also note that the theorem is almost certainly {\em false} (in the form stated above) if $F$ is not totally imaginary, for reasons related to (a) of \S \ref{fdp}.

 We will deduce the Theorem from the following:

 \begin{lemma} Notation as above, so that $\mathbf{G}$ is the algebraic group arising from a division algebra over the imaginary quadratic field $F$.
-For all sufficiently large $\ell$, the following statement holds: \begin{quote} For each integer $n$ there are infinitely many places $v$ of the field $F$, with $q_v \equiv 1 $ modulo $\ell^n$, such that the pullback map of \eqref{group to manifold}
+For all sufficiently large $\ell$, the following statement holds: \begin{quote} For each integer $n$ there are infinitely many places $v$ of the field $F$, with $q_v \equiv 1 $ modulo $\ell^n$ and where the division algebra is locally split, such that the pullback map of \eqref{group to manifold}

 is surjective. \end{quote} \end{lemma} Note that the map above really does take values in the Hecke-trivial cohomology, by Lemma \ref{lem:HTriv}.

 \proof (Summary) The proof of Lemma \eqref{pairs} occupies \S \ref{sec:Recollections} -- \S \ref{sec:Chebo}.
 After some initial setup, we give in \S \ref{abcd} certain conditions (a), (b), (c), (d) which imply the Lemma; and then after \S \ref{abcd} we check these conditions can actually be satisfied.